 BIOGENIC: CO2 emissions from the burning of biomass products.
-Energy is converted to steam for heating or drying (lumber, pulp, paper, Tissue).
+Energy is converted to steam for heating or drying (lumber, pulp, paper, tissue).
 Waste steam may be used to generate electricity.
-Biogenic CO2 emissions come from hog fuel and lignin.
+Biogenic CO2 emissions come from hog fuel and lignin. biomass: plant material derived from trees.